 Who shouts loudest?

 So, what is it that makes a great leader?
 History proves that it is not about physical prowess or a larger than life demeanour; Franklin Roosevelt was paralysed in both legs after contracting polio, but still guided America out of the Great Depression and World War II.
-Napoleon Bonaparte was 5ft 6 (1.68m), and Mahatma Ghandi was not exactly the Alpha male, powerhouse that some people think makes a good leader.
+Napoleon Bonaparte was 5ft 6 (1.68m), and Mahatma Gandhi was not considered the Alpha male, powerhouse that some people think makes a good leader.
 In fact it was Gandhi’s lack of ego and his policy of non-violent but unwavering resistance that empowered the people of India and changed the nation forever.

-Being a great leader is not about who shouts loudest, or who dishes out orders with the most authority, it is about something far more subtle and, actually, much more attainable.
+Being a great leader is not about who shouts loudest, or who dishes out orders with the most authority, it is about something far more subtle and actually much more attainable.

 Evolution of leadership styles

-Leadership technique have changed a lot over the years in line with the rest of our societal norms, moving from more authoritarian, autonomous styles to more participatory ones.
+Leadership techniques have changed a lot over the years in line with the rest of our societal norms, moving from more authoritarian, autonomous styles to more participatory ones.
 Much more carrot and much less stick.
 Modern leadership is more collaborative and involves taking on people’s ideas and incorporating good ones into the plan.
 Being able to do this would have been seen as a weakness 20 years ago, but now it is recognised as a fundamental leadership strength.
 Being open to ideas allows you to benefit from the wealth of different skills and experience around you, whilst still ultimately making the final decision.